top of page

 At RACC Australia - Education and Migration Services,

-• We do not charge any service fees for student visa applications.
+• We do not charge any service fees for onshore student visa applications.

 • No service fee for change of School